The Ultimate 2022 Budget Travel Guide To Hong Kong

 Visiting Temples

 Plenty of temples abound in Hong Kong, which you can visit.
-Some of them are Wong Tai Sin Temple and The Big Buddha, and Po Lin Monastery.
+Some are Wong Tai Sin Temple, The Big Buddha, and Po Lin Monastery.
 Wong Tai Sin Temple honors Daoist monk Wong Tai Sin.
 It keeps 3 religions; Daoism, Buddhism, and Confucianism.
 The Big Buddha is home to Buddhist statues and Chinese structures.
 It also houses a meat-free restaurant and beautiful gardens.

 Shopping